dibollinger/CookieBlock-Consent-Crawler/README.md

-This repository contains code for two webcrawlers that were used to gather cookie data from websites, and to extract usage purpose for those cookies from corresponding cookie banners.
-These crawlers enabled the collection of training data for the ensemble-of-trees model used in the CookieBlock browser extension.
+This repository contains code for two webcrawlers that were used to gather cookie data from websites, and to extract usage purpose for those cookies from corresponding cookie notices.
+These crawlers enabled the collection of training data for the tree ensemble model used in the CookieBlock browser extension.

 ### CookieBlock

 CookieBlock is a browser extension developed by researchers at ETH Zürich, which automatically enforces GDPR cookie consent preferences of the user without having to rely on the website to respect the user's privacy.
-The extension is available for all major browsers.
+The extension is available for most major browsers, exlcuding Safari and Vivaldi.

 For more information, please visit the project's website, and the main repository: